JimW/grunt-template-webflow-angularJS/README.md

 ## TODOs

-1. Figure out why webflow.js inline styles are getting lost during template extraction.
-Search for "HELP" in gruntfile.js

-2. Make the watch work for the download directory so that once a new download appears, the site is automatically updated.  grunt-watch currently won't pickup on a new file being added to an empty folder for some reason.
+1. Make the watch work for the download directory so that once a new download appears, the site is automatically updated.  grunt-watch currently won't pickup on a new file being added to an empty folder for some reason.

-3. Do other TODOs scattered throughout the gruntfile, form submission is not working totally
+2. Do other TODOs scattered throughout the gruntfile, form submission is not working totally

-4. No idea if this works on a PC
+3. No idea if this works on a PC